This page is an automated translation of /nl/naturalfood.html and has not been reviewed yet.

 - The book "Horse Naturally"

-However, it is easy to reason that this cannot possibly be true: Power consists of several components.
+It is easy to reason that this cannot possibly be true: Power consists of several components.
 Fats and carbohydrates provide the energy, proteins provide the tissue structure.
-A horse that works hard consumes perhaps three times as much energy as a horse that is dozing in a box all day, and thus needs three times as much energy.
+A horse that works hard consumes perhaps three times as much energy as a horse that is dozing in a box all day, and thus requires three times as much energy.
 But that same horse does not need three times as much protein.
 Proteins are only for tissue building and will hardly differ between the two horses.
-If you feed one horse three times as much as the other horse, & oacute; f one horse gets too little protein, & oacute; f the other horse too much!
+If you feed one horse three times as much as the other horse, either one horse gets too little protein, or the other horse too much!
 Balanced nutrition does not exist for this reason alone: the energy requirement varies per horse and depends on the amount of exercise, while the protein requirement hardly varies.
 A "balanced" ratio between fats, carbohydrates and protein does not exist anyway, and the same applies to the other nutrients.

 If you strive for a healthy diet, you must of course first know what is natural for a horse.
-Fortunately, there has been a lot of research into wild horses (including escaped domestic horses and their descendants) over the last decade, especially in America.
-(See also our page about [Wild Horses] (../ research / wild.htm).)
-Most striking is that wild horses spend more than half of the day busy with ... eating!
+Fortunately, there has been a great deal of research on wild horses (including escaped domestic horses and their descendants) over the last decade, especially in America.
+(See also our page on Wild Horses .)
+Most striking is that wild horses (../onderzoek/wild.htm) more than half of the day busy with ... eating!

 Anthropomorphism, wet monkeys and big business

-- You probably already know "Big business", but do you also know what [anthropomorphism] (* pitfalls # Anthropomorphism) is and what we mean by [wet monkeys] (* pitfalls # Monkeys)? *
+You probably already know "Big business", but do you also know what anthropomorphism is and what we mean by wet monkeys ?

-If you walk into a pet food store, you can immediately see it from the gigantic variety of horse feeds and nutritional supplements: Horse nutrition is big business.
-The manufacturers are calling out the loudest that their product is the best, most complete and natural, and that you will do your horse terribly short if you do not buy their product.
+Anyone who walks into a pet food store can immediately see it from the gigantic variety of horse feeds and nutritional supplements: Horse nutrition is big business.
+The manufacturers call out the loudest that their product is the best, most complete and natural, and that you are doing your horse terribly short if you do not buy their product.

 Tasty is healthy?

-Surely you buy the best food for your horse?
-But if we fed children according to this criterion, we would only feed them ice creams and candies.
+Surely you buy the tastiest food for your horse?
+But if we were to feed children according to this criterion, we would only feed them ice creams and candies.
 Children eagerly gobble up this treat, so it will be good for them.
-Proteins, carbohydrates and fats are already in abundance, and if we also add all the vitamins and minerals, they will not be short of anything, will they?
-Could we then call that "a balanced diet"?
+Proteins, carbohydrates and fats are already in abundance, and if we also add all the vitamins and minerals, then they will not be short of anything, will they?
+Could we call that "a balanced diet"?

 The consumer is only too happy to swallow this for sweet cake.
-It is a well-known saying.
+It is a well-known saying that you cannot live on grass.
 Moreover: Everyone feeds their horse concentrate anyway, so it will be necessary for something.
 In addition, the sight of horses eagerly gobbling up their bowl of concentrate is very satisfying.

 What!?
-Is power feed unnecessary and not so healthy?
+Is concentrate unnecessary and not so healthy?
 Indeed.
-If you have been feeding your horse with concentrate for years in the belief that this is good for him, you may not like to hear that it is actually not that good for him at all, but in the interest of your horse, we will make an effort to explain why this is so.
-There is not much room on this page to do that in great detail, so we will limit ourselves to a few essentials. * (In [the book Horse Naturally] (* pnbook) we will of course go deeper into this matter.) *
+If you have been feeding your horse with concentrate for years in the belief that this is good for him, you may not like to hear that it is actually not that good for him, but in the interest of your horse, we will make an effort to explain why this is so.
+There is not much room on this page to do that in great detail, so we will limit ourselves to a few essentials.
+(In the book Horse Naturally we will of course go deeper into this matter.)

 Cellulose versus starch

-The comparison * roughage versus concentrate * essentially comes down to the comparison * cellulose versus starch *.
-The "energy" in roughage is cellulose, while in concentrates the main energy supplier consists of starch (or even sugar).
+The comparison roughage versus concentrate essentially boils down to the comparison cellulose versus starch.
+The "energy substance" in roughage is cellulose, while in concentrates the main energy supplier consists of starch (or even sugar).
 Let's compare these two energy sources:

 Cellulose as an energy source

 Yet there are clearly animals that do know how to use grass as a food source.
-But these animals do not digest the grass on their own, but with the help of microorganisms that live in their digestive system.
-To make this possible, special adaptations are needed in the digestive system: one animal species resorts to rumination, the other has developed several stomachs with separate processes.
-The horse, too, is fully equipped to digest cellulose, but has developed a fairly unique way of doing this: it does not ruminate, it does not have multiple stomachs, but it has expanded its colon and appendix enormously and transformed it into a fermentation vessel in which millions of micro-organisms break down the cellulose into volatile fatty acids that are readily absorbable for the horse.
-As a bonus, the microorganisms also produce numerous vitamins and proteins that the horse cannot synthesize itself.
+But these animals do not digest the grass independently, but with the help of microorganisms that live in their digestive system.
+To make this possible, special adaptations are required in the digestive system: one species resorts to rumination, the other has developed several stomachs with separate processes.
+The horse is also fully equipped to digest cellulose, but has developed a fairly unique way of doing this: it does not ruminate, it does not have multiple stomachs, but it has expanded its colon and appendix enormously and transformed it into a fermentation vessel in which millions of micro-organisms break down the cellulose into volatile fatty acids that are readily absorbable for the horse.
+As a bonus, the micro-organisms also produce numerous vitamins and proteins that the horse cannot synthesize itself.
 It looks like a kind of built-in herb garden.
 Oh yes, fermentation is also a process in which an enormous amount of heat is released, heat for which the horse does not have to use its energy reserves.